rphuang/TelloCSharp/README.md

 # C# Projects
 * Tello - Tello (Tello.cs) is a simple API to control Tello drone.
 Besides the Tello commands and queries, it adds the basic support for taking photo, video, and streaming using ffmpeg.
 * TelloCmd - this is the console app that takes user inputs and excute the command.
+The samples folder contains examples of command file that can be loaded/run by TelloCmd.
 * LogLib - contains log utilities.
 Implement ILog and set Log.Instance to override the default console log or add to Log.Instances to support multiple logs.
-* The samples folder contains examples of command file that can be loaded/run by telloCmd.

 # Troubleshoot
-* Cannot take photo or record video but streaming works file - make sure that the current folder has permission grant to Users.
-Also, in StartFFmpegProcess, change the following code to debug.
+* Cannot take photo or record video but streaming works file - make sure that the current folder has permission granted to Users.
+* To troubleshoot ffmpeg problems, change the following code in StartFFmpegProcess to enable the ffmpeg output to the console.
 ```
 change from code:
                 UseShellExecute = true,